SulemanKazi/sulemankazi.github.io/projects/azan.md

 ## Results

-There is no time during the year where the Azan isn&#39;t occurring somewhere on the globe.\*
+There is no time during the year where the Azan isn't occurring somewhere on the globe.

 Based on the experiment above, checking every minute of every day of the year, we find that there is **no minute** where the Azan isn&#39;t occurring somewhere on Earth.
 There are 11 (non-contiguous) minutes in the whole year where it occurs at only three cities, but I have manually verified the presence of a mosque **in** or **near** those cities.

 There we have it!
 An answer to a question I had a decade ago.
-Keeping in mind we made some assumptions this ofcourse isn&#39;t a **definitive** answer, but it&#39;s a good enough approximation for me to be confident that the results are meaningful!
+Keeping in mind we made some assumptions this ofcourse isn't a **definitive** answer, but it&#39;s a good enough approximation for me to be confident that the results are meaningful!

 ## Source Code